SMVDGroup/SCORCH/README.md

 ### **Currently SCORCH is only compatible with OS X and Linux; Docking and Scoring SMILES is only available on Linux systems**

 Installation on linux and mac is achieved via [conda](https://docs.conda.io/en/latest/).
 The silent installation of miniconda (which will not affect any existing conda or python installations), SCORCH dependencies and SCORCH setup is all performed with the supplied setup bash script.
-This will also install MGLTools 1.5.6, and on Linux systems will install GWOVina 1.0.
+This will additionally install MGLTools 1.5.6, and on Linux systems will also install GWOVina 1.0.

 To install SCORCH: